 The situation is then often, that most design portfolios look pretty, but completely lack context or outcome of a project.
 And because everybody (involved in the hiring process) of course has a (strong) opinion on design, the portfolio gets judged subjectively as shit.

-That’s a real problem as at least I favor an approach to the application process which removes subjectivity and focusses on outcomes (read this book for more input on this topic).
+That’s a real problem as at least I favor an approach to the application process which removes subjectivity and focuses on outcomes (read this book for more input on this topic).
 So, if portfolios, in general, are already an established part of the hiring process for designers, shouldn’t a more outcome-oriented version of the portfolio play a significant role in a Product Manager’s application process as well?

 To me, the answer is yes.
 At least, if you’re beyond the junior job level and have a couple more projects to talk about under your belt.